-(g) Provision of installation of parking regulatory signage on streets adjacent to the site.

-- (h) Provision of upgraded street lighting (roadway and sidewalks) to current City standards and IESNA recommendations. - (i) Provision of Carolina Street and East 10th Avenue entire intersections street lighting upgrade to current City standards and IESNA recommendations. - (j) Provision of new or replacement duct banks that meet current City standards.
+- (f) Provision of speed humps in the lane south of E 12th Ave between Watson St and Sophia St. - (g) Provision of upgraded street lighting (roadway, sidewalk and existing lane lighting) to current City standards and IESNA recommendations prior to building occupancy; - (h) Provision of new or replacement duct banks adjacent the development site that meet current City standards.

-Note to Applicant: Duct banks are to consist of electrical and communication infrastructure.
+Note to Applicant: Duct banks are to consist of electrical and communication ducts and cables that connect to existing electrical and communication infrastructure.